quephird/saml-test/README.md

 At $DAYJOB, I was charged with investigating how to integrate Single Sign-On (SSO) into a potential new Clojure-based application.
 And so, I needed to find a library, preferably one in Clojure not Java since I have found Clojure libraries to be far simpler and easier to work with.
-I also hoped to have test Identity Provider (IDP) server at my disposal but our company had none already, and we weren't yet ready to partner with an actual provider.
+I also hoped to have a test Identity Provider (IDP) server at my disposal but our company had none already, and we weren't yet ready to partner with a third-party provider.
 I searched for a free online service, but could not find one that either worked or for which I could successfully set up an account.
 (I tried [https://openidp.feide.no/](https://openidp.feide.no/) but just got nowhere.)
-And I _really_ didn't want to have to install and configure something as complex as Shibboleth.
+And I _really_ didn't want to have to install and configure something as complex as Shibboleth just for a proof-of-concept.

 ## Goals

 Ideally, I wanted a completely self-contained project which fulfilled the following:

 * Exposes a minimally functional Service Provider (SP) endpoint
-* Uses a Clojure library that "spoke" SAML
+* Uses a Clojure library that "speaks" SAML
 * Does not require any external installation and configuration of an IDP
 * Demonstrates a round trip conversation from SP to IDP and back to SP
 * Implements a minimal authorization scheme

-## Explanation of SSO using SAML
+## Discussion

+After a decent amount of googling, I found what seemed to be the best Clojure library for handling SSO and SAML, `saml20-clj`.
+It has a complete implementation for doing this, has a fairly easy-to-use API, and it comes with a demo SP implementation, although not fully flushed out.

-Below is a diagram illustrating the conversation between all three parties in this demo project.
+Below is a diagram illustrating the conversation between all three parties that I wanted to have take place in this demo project.

 ```
                                                     +-------+